Binbasri-in/DNA_profiling_service/README.md

 - Search for existing profiles using STR data
 - Compare profiles for matches

+## CLI Version

+The CLI version of the DNA Profiling with STRs is a command-line interface that allows users to perform simple demonstration of DNA profiling using STRs.
+It provides a straightforward way to input DNA sequences, search for matches, and display results without the need for a web interface. the CLI version is located in the `DNA_STR` directory.

 ## Contributing
 Contributions to the DNA Profiling Service are welcome.
 If you would like to contribute, please fork the repository and submit a pull request with your proposed changes.